bob-collective/bob/docs/docs/drafts/vision.md

 - Complex programs like a BRC20 or Ordinals co-processor should be operated off-chain and its correct execution proven on-chain
 - Simple programs can be kept on-chain

-## Briding BTC, Ordinals, and BRC20s
+## Bridging BTC, Ordinals, and BRC20s

 We believe that in some cases, bridging BTC, Ordinals, and BRC20s to more chains with higher programmability than Bitcoin is required.